Go directly to product information

 • larger quantities on request

-Gift packaging
+Gift wrapping

-• the jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper
+• The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper

-• for an overview of our gift packaging, please refer to the section gift packaging
+• For an overview of our gift packaging, please refer to the section gift wrapping

 General advice

-• the taste is very subtle, so add the ground pepper to your preparation at the very last minute, or give it time to incorporate into your dish, a sauce or curry for example
+• the taste is very subtle, so add the ground pepper to your preparation at the very last moment, or give it time to incorporate into your dish, a sauce or curry for example

 Save: